 The solution to this problem is to visit an orthodontist in Surrey so that they can tighten the brackets.
 In some cases, a simple adjustment should be enough to get the braces back on track!

-Like loose brackets, a patient may notice that one of their wires seems a bit loose than normal and needs to be adjusted.
-This can happen for various reasons, such as biting down too hard on the wire, eating something sticky or chewing gum, and even sleeping with your mouth open.
-However, there are some things you can do to fix this problem at home:
+Like loose brackets, a patient may notice that one of their wires seems to be protruding and needs to be adjusted.
+This can happen for various reasons, such as biting down too hard or eating something sticky or chewy.

 Lost separator

 Separators can sometimes get lost and fall out, especially if they happen to be on an upper molar where there is not a lot of space.
-If this happens, some patients may notice that their wire starts moving around more than usual or even becomes super loose.
+If this happens, some patients may notice that their wire starts moving around more than usual.

-Visit an Orthodontist: If none of these options work, you will need to visit an orthodontist for replacement parts.
-It may seem like a hassle, but at least you will get back on track quickly!
+You may need to visit an orthodontist for replacement parts.
+This will help you get back on track quickly!

 Broken Appliance